A B C D E F G H I J K L M N O P Q R S T U V W X Z

 System

-A related set of hardware and software used for the processing, storage or communication of information and the governance framework in which it operates.
+A related set of hardware, software and supporting infrastructure used for the processing, storage or communication of data and the governance framework in which it operates.

 System administration